Jonathankyau/jonathankyau/README.md

 Current working on a LEGO MOC application that let's users upload their own photos and instructions to custom builds.

-I’m currently learning about Express, React, MongoDB, and Node.js.

 Love all things sports, movies, and LEGO.

 <h3 align="left">Languages and Tools:</h3>